Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5

-Within the next For ...
-Next loop, the array contents are printed in the Debug Window.
-If any change is done by the function ArrayArg_Test2() will show up in the printed list.
-Since we already knew that the array elements 1 to 5 contain the values 1,2,3,4,5 we have not printed those values before calling the second function.
+In the next For … Next loop, the contents of the array are printed in the Debug window.
+If the ArrayArg_Test2() function has made any changes to the Array, those changes will be reflected in this printed list.
+Since we already know that the array elements 1 to 5 initially contain the values 1, 2, 3, 4, and 5, we did not print them before calling the second function.

 Function ArrayArg_Test2().